About Me is the story of my journey to building this website, Old Fashioned Recipes.

 For days, I kept dreaming and every time I turned on the computer, the first place I went to was her website.
 I wanted to hear more.

 Not knowing what I wanted other than to make money and knowing I had a satisfaction guarantee if I signed up, I took the plunge.
-I really expected I would be asking for my money back before 30 days.
+I really expected I would be asking for my money back within 30 days.

 I can tell you, after a few days, there was no way I was going to ask for my money back.
 I felt like I was in college again.